Wrocław Mikołajów railway station

-Wrocław Mikołajów – a passenger station. located in Wrocław, in the Szczepin neighborhood, at 5 Stacyjna Street.
+Wrocław Mikołajów is a railway station located in Wrocław, in the Szczepin neighborhood, at 5 Stacyjna Street.
 It is situated at the intersection of railway line no. 271 (Wrocław Główny – Poznań Główny) and line no. 143 (Kalety – Wrocław Popowice WP2).
 The station is located in close proximity to Legnicka Street, a major urban thoroughfare.
 Wrocław Mikołajów is the second most popular station in Wrocław and plays a significant role in urban and suburban transit as part of the Lower Silesian Agglomeration Railway.

 History

 The station, was opened in 1906 under the name Breslau Nicolaitor, later changed to Breslau Nikolaitor.
 After the shift in sovereignty, the station was renamed Wrocław Mikołajów.
 Between 2010 and 2011, the station underwent renovation, and in 2012, as part of the modernization of the railway line to Poznań, the entire station was rebuilt.
 Despite these changes, the historic character of the station was preserved, including features like the old clock.